freingruber/JavaScript-Raider/README.md

 In total, I found 18 unique bugs in v8.
 7 of these bugs were security vulnerabilities.
 4 of these 7 security vulnerabilities were already known and duplicates.
 From the 3 remaining vulnerabilities, 2 were similar.
-You can find more details in my blog post.
-TODO Link Btw, if you find a new vulnerability with the fuzzer, it would be nice if you drop me a short message.
+You can find more details in [my blog post](https://apt29a.blogspot.com/2022/01/fuzzing-chromes-javascript-engine-v8.html).
+Btw, if you find a new vulnerability with the fuzzer, it would be nice if you drop me a short message.
 Especially, if you plan to sell and get rich with it ;)